-Figure 1 – Example single and multiplexed RTP streams
+Figure 1 – Example single and multiplexed RTP media transport

+{Editor’s note (2015-06): the notion of "RTP media transport" in above example should be cross-checked against the latest version of [IETF GRPTAX] because the current description covers optional multiplexing besides the unmultiplexed case as default.
+In that case "RTP media transport" might be replaced by "IP transport connection" => Figure 1: left column: "single RTP media transport" = "two IP transport connections"; right column: "two|multiplexed RTP media transport" = "single IP transport connection"}

+It has to be noted that the above example only illustrates RTP media multiplexing (see [IETF RTPMUX]) because there are no explicit syntactical elements indicated related to RTCP port allocation.
+This leads to the assumption that additional RTP transport multiplexing is not used due to default behaviour according to [b-ITU-T H.248.57].

-On reception of an Add, Modify or Move request command with several Local Descriptors from the same Termination containing the same address/port information the MG shall treat the associated H.248 Streams as a multiplexed media stream.
-Multiplexing is applied according to the type or profile of the stream.
-For example, in the case that a media profile RTP/AVP is given RTP multiplexing is applied.
-Each media stream component of the overall multiplexed RTP Stream is coded according to the information Local Descriptor / H.248 Stream for that particular media.
+On reception of an Add, Modify or Move request command with several Local Descriptors from the same Termination containing the same address/port information the MG shall treat the associated H.248 Streams as a multiplexed media stream (in case of RTP based services).
+Multiplexing is applied according to the type or RTP profile of the stream.
+For example, in the case that a RTP profile RTP/AVP is given, RTP multiplexing is applied.
+Each media stream component of the overall multiplexed RTP traffic is coded according to the information Local Descriptor / H.248 Stream for that particular media.

-RTP multiplexing is described by [IETF RTPMUX].
+RTP multiplexing as such (with its three variants) is described by [IETF RTPMUX].

 This multiplexed media stream may contain more than one media type.